Dedication 2, no date (1569), Gerhard Dorn to Karl II., Markgraf von Baden-Durlach (BP111)

 English Raw Translation

-Generated by ChatGPT on 18 March 2023.
+Generated by ChatGPT-4 on 29 June 2023.
 Attention: This translation is a machine translation by artificial intelligence.
 The translation has not been checked and should not be cited without additional human verification.

-Most Illustrious Prince Charles, Margrave of Baden and Hachberg, Landgrave in Susenberg, Lord in Retel, Badenweiler, etc. Greetings.
+To the Most Illustrious Prince Charles, Margrave of Baden and Hochberg, Landgrave in Sausenberg, Lord of Rötteln, Badenweiler, &c., Greetings.